jay-kav/Trip-Planner/user_manual/user_manual.md

 </div>

 - If you no longer want to see a trip, you can leave the trip.
-- By clicking the "Leave Trip" button, you will be removed from the trip.
+- By clicking the "Leave Trip" button, You will be display with a confirm text box
+- If you click "Leave" you will be removed from the trip.
 - If you are an owner, this will raise an error.
-- If you want to leave the trip without deleting it for everyone else, see function 5.3 [here](#53-logging-out).
+- If you want to leave the trip without deleting it for everyone else, see function 5.2 [here](#52-changing-owner-of-a-trip).

 ---